Try our Corn & Soy Free Pastured Turkey! SHOP HERE.

 Heating the milk before fermenting improves the texture of the finished product.
 Here’s why.
 During fermentation, the bacteria consume the lactose and produce lactic acid, which then denatures and coagulates the proteins, creating a semi-solid casein mesh.
 However, this does not happen to all of the proteins.
 In a raw milk culture, the residual albumin proteins are water soluble and separate from the casein mesh, resulting in a gritty or globby texture.
 Heating the milk first helps break down the albumin proteins before the ferment, allowing them to become part of the casein mesh, resulting in a creamer and smoother yogurt.

 Is it worth the struggle and occasional disappointment to have truly 100% raw products?
-Would our members mind if we heated the milk before fermenting?
+Would our customers mind if we heated the milk before fermenting?
 Or, perhaps we should offer the option between regular or raw cottage cheese and regular or raw yogurt?
 These are the questions that the farmer wrestles with every week, usually while milking the cows.

 If you ordered cottage cheese this week, you already know that it was a success!
 I hope you are savoring it right now while reading this newsletter.